Esri/arcgis-dijit-layer-swipe-js/README.md

      var swipeWidget = new LayerSwipe({
         theme: "LayerSwipe", // applies css class to the widget container
         map: myMap, // map to use for the widget
-        layer: myLayer, // layer to use for the swipe widget or string id of the layer eg: "layerId".
+        layers: [myLayer], // layer to use for the swipe widget or string id of the layer eg: "layerId".
         tool: "vertical", // type of the swipe tool to use.
 Options are "vertical", "horizontal" or "scope".
         toolClip: 9, // pixels to clip the scope image for rounded corners.
         toolOffsetTop: null // Starting offset for the tool from the top.
 Defaults to null and uses 1/4 map width for horizontal and center for scope.